Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Multiple-Subspace Pursuit via the CTRL Framework

 \section{Multiple-Subspace Pursuit via the CTRL Framework}

-With this background in place, we now introduce the closed-loop multi-subspace pursuit (CTRL-MSP) method.
-Recall that in \Cref{sub:game_theory} we discussed the idea of learning \(f \in \F\) and \(g \in \G\) as equilibria for a two-player sequential game.
-We now introduce the game in question.
+With this background in place, we shortly introduce the closed-loop multi-subspace pursuit (CTRL-MSP) method.
+Recall that we seek to learn an encoder function \(f_{\star} \in \F\) and a decoder \(g_{\star} \in \G\) with the following desiderata: \begin{itemize} \item The encoder function \(f_{\star}\) is \textit{injective} on the union of data subspaces \(\bigcup_{j = 1}^{k}\S_{j}\); \item The encoder function \(f_{\star}\) is \textit{discriminative} between the data subspaces \(\S_{j}\); \item The encoder and decoder functions \(f_{\star}\) and \(g_{\star}\) form a \textit{self-consistent} closed-loop autoencoding. \end{itemize} Moreover, as discussed in \Cref{sub:game_theory}, we seek to learn \(f_{\star}\) and \(g_{\star}\) as equilibria for a two-player sequential game.

+Before introducing the game whose equilibria are encoder and decoder functions with these properties, we first discuss how to quantify our desiderata.
+As a notation, for two sets \(U, V\), a map \(h \colon U \to V\), and a subset \(W \subseteq U\), we denote by \(h(W) = \{h(u) \mid u \in W\}\) the image of \(W\) under \(h\). \begin{itemize} \item To enforce the \textit{injectivity} of the encoder, we aim to ensure that each \(f_{\star}(\S_{j})\) is a linear subspace of dimension equal to that of \(\S_{j}\), and furthermore, we aim to enforce that the covariance matrix of each \(f_{\star}(\X_{j})\) should have no small nonzero singular values.
+The first property means that the encoder is mathematically injective, i.e., \(f_{\star}\) does not map two points to the same representation.
+The second property means that the representations \(f_{\star}(\X_{j})\) are spread out across all directions of the subspace, thus ensuring that \(f_{\star}\) does not map two \textit{distant} points in the same subspace to \textit{close} representations, ensuring \textit{well-behaved} (i.e., not pathological) injectivity.

+\item To enforce the \textit{discriminativeness} of the encoder, we aim to ensure that the \(f_{\star}(\S_{j})\) are pairwise orthogonal subspaces.
+This property means that the \(f_{\star}(\S_{j})\) are statistically incoherent, ensuring that a given sample \(\x^{i}\) can be cleanly assigned to one of the subspaces \(\S_{j}\) based on the statistical correlations between its representation \(f_{\star}(\x^{i})\) and vectors from each representation subspace \(f_{\star}(\S_{j})\).

+\item To enforce internal \textit{self-consistency of the autoencoding}, we aim to have the subspace representations \(f_{\star}(\S_{j})\) and the autoencoded subspace representations \((f_{\star} \circ g_{\star} \circ f_{\star})(\S_{j})\) be equal.
+This property means that the decoder has accurately learned the linear structure of the representation space induced by the encoder. \end{itemize}